 - Bhringraj (Eclipta alba) is an excellent herb known to arrest hair fall.
-It’s natural cooling properties cools down your scalp and alleviates stress to a great extent.
+Its natural cooling properties cool down your scalp and alleviate stress to a great extent.

-- Amla (Phyllanthus emblica) contains tons of essentials fatty acids which strengthens your hair follicles while providing luster to your hair.
+- Amla (Phyllanthus Emblica) contains tons of essentials fatty acids that strengthen your hair follicles while providing luster to your hair.

-- Tulsi (Ocimum sanctum) is a sacred herb that is improves blood circulation thereby promoting hair growth.
-Tulsi is also an effective ingredient to treat itchy scalp.
+- Tulsi (Ocimum sanctum) is a sacred herb that improves blood circulation thereby promoting hair growth.
+Tulsi is also an effective ingredient to treat an itchy scalp.

 - Neem (Azadirachta sndica) has powerful medicinal properties.
 Neem helps to get rid of dandruff, lice, and other scalp-related problems such as itching and flaking.

-- Madhyantika (Lawsonia inermis) commonly known as Henna is natural dying agent that also adds shine to your hair.
-Henna is also a conditoning agent that balances the scalp’s acid alkaline mantle.
+- Madhyantika (Lawsonia inermis) commonly known as Henna is a natural dying agent that also adds shine to your hair.
+Henna is also a conditioning agent that balances the scalp’s acid-alkaline mantle.

-- Shikakai (Acacia concinna) has been a part of our traditional hair care since ages.
-It is a wonderful cleanser, conditioner and hair growth promoter.
-It’s benefits are widely known to everyone.
+- Shikakai (Acacia concinna) has been a part of our traditional hair care for ages.
+It is a wonderful cleanser, conditioner, and hair growth promoter.
+Its benefits are widely known to everyone.

 - Rosemary (Rosemarinus officinalis) stimulates hair roots promoting faster hair growth.
-It also thickens and strengths hair strands.
+It also thickens and strengthens hair strands.

 How to use Indulekha Shampoo?

 - Wet your scalp and hair thoroughly with water.

-- Take required quantity of the shampoo on your palm.
+- Take the required quantity of the shampoo on your palm.

 - Massage the shampoo on your wet scalp, concentrating on the roots.